KaiNorberg/PatchworkOS/README.md

 ## Components

-In PatchworkOS, user space is made up of "components".
+In PatchworkOS, userspace is made up of "components".
 These components can be anything, executable programs, libraries, headers, or just data files.

 Each component is stored in a `/comp/<name>` directory.
 Within each components directory are version directories written in the form `<x>.<y>.<z>` (major.minor.patch).